Welcome

 +++Warning, this contains spoilers from season 1, but no major season 2 spoilers+++

 The season is very good.
 While most of the character development is centered on the new characters, there is some for the established characters.
 Patterson (Ashley Johnson) is a bit more involved in the action this season and is not always stuck in the lab, and the characters of Rede and Zapata are fleshed out a bit more.
 Jamie Alexander and Sullivan Stapleton are great as the leads, and the show does a good job of throwing wrenches in the way of their relationship.
 This is definitely not a show that you can just jump into in season two without seeing season one because even though it is partly a procedural show, the episodes are not totally self-contained and often contribute to the larger serial arcs.
-But, if you liked season one, then this is definitely worth watching.
+But if you liked season one, this is definitely worth watching.

 Wednesday, December 14, 2022